someparty/someparty/source/articles/2018-07-01-i-feel-free.html.markdown

 Toronto two-piece punk group [Found Objects](https://foundobjects666.bandcamp.com/) have announced a new EP titled *Now That You're Gone*, a three-song set for release on July 5 through the band's [Must Be Nice Records](https://mustbenicerecords.bandcamp.com/).
 Punknews.org premiered a stream of the EP last week.
 The songs will arrive as a one-sided 7" with a screen-printed B side in a limited pressing of 100.
 It follows up the duo's debut full-length *The Worse is Yet To Come*, which they released as a 10" last year.

-Found Objects shares members with !ATTENTION!, Horses, Threes, and Pretty Boy.
+Found Objects shares members with !ATTENTION!, Horses, Threes, and Prettyboy.
 They've been playing in and around Toronto for about four years now.
 The band will celebrate the new release with a show at the Handlebar on [Thursday, June 5](https://www.facebook.com/events/450275818729393/).
 They'll share the bill with High Home, Father Bodies, and Pretty Matty.

 <iframe style="border: 0; width: 100%; height: 120px;" src="https://bandcamp.com/EmbeddedPlayer/album=1308729135/size=large/bgcol=ffffff/linkcol=0687f5/tracklist=false/artwork=small/transparent=true/" seamless><a href="http://foundobjects666.bandcamp.com/album/now-that-youre-gone">Now That You&#39;re Gone by Found Objects</a></iframe>